ego-cms/EOS.UI/README.md

 iOS and Android Sample Apps
 -----------
-We've created Snadbox Apps for both iOS and Android where you can play with controls and components, with their styles, fonts, sizes, etc.
+We've created Sandbox Apps for both iOS and Android where you can play with controls and components, with their styles, fonts, sizes, etc.

 There we've implemented 2 Themes support: light and dark ones.
 You can switch between themes and or play with every single control / component and customize them as you'd prefer.
 We hope that common sense prevail and you won't create a black button with black text on it :wink: